Everything You Should Know About Bindis

 Bindi is definitely one of the most visually fascinating forms of body decoration.

-This ornamental mark is usually worn on the forehead between the eyebrows since that spot is considered to be a
+This ornamental mark is usually worn on the forehead between the eyebrows since that spot is considered to

 Still, there’s much more to it than just grabbing the first bindi you find and